-- (e) Individuals residing regardless of vaccination status with other individuals in the same household shall self-quarantine for five (5) relays upon arrival of the traveling individual and shall be subject to the same post-travel testing in Section 5(a), (b), (d) and (e). - (f) All individuals traveling to Saint Paul Island with will not be allowed to go to the Aleut Community Store, US Post Office, Bulk Sale, City Cashier Office, and other public facilities that may be open to the general public until they have successfully completed the 5-day self-quarantine period per Section 4 (a)-(e). - (g) Individuals that become symptomatic for COVID-19 anytime shall contact a health care provider and follow the providers instructions. - (h) All individuals who develop a cough or shortness of breath, or at least two of the following: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell (collectively "Symptoms") while in Saint Paul Island are required to stay home except to seek and obtain medical care. - (i) The City shall the Alaska Section of Epidemiology's Guidance for COVID-19 Disease Testing in Alaska to determine testing and quarantine for for persons, outside of a healthcare setting, exposed to COVID-19, by vaccination status and to determine options to reduce quarantine period for close contacts.
+- (a) Unvaccinated individuals permitted to travel, but who do not qualify for Essential Services or Critical Infrastructure workforce, are required to self-quarantine for 10 days upon arrival, meaning they shall not interact with City residents or go to any public space for 10 days.
+Unvaccinated individuals shall obtain a post-arrival test in accordance with Section 5 of this Emergency Ordinance. - (1) Fully vaccinated individuals are not required to self-quarantine. - (2) Prior confirmed positive individuals are not required to self-quarantine for up to 90 days after testing positive so long as they do not develop symptoms again. - (b) Individuals that become symptomatic for COVID-19 anytime shall contact a health care provider and follow the providers instructions. - (c) Unvaccinated individuals permitted to travel for Essential Services and Critical Infrastructure workforce are to self-quarantine for 10 days upon arrival, meaning they shall not interact with City residents or go to any public space for 10 days but are permitted to leave their temporary residence only to go to and from their workstation/worksite.
+Unvaccinated individuals shall obtain a post-arrival test in accordance with Section 5 of this Emergency Ordinance. - (1) Fully vaccinated Essential Services and Critical Infrastructure workers are not required to selfquarantine. - (2) Prior confirmed positive Essential Services and Critical Infrastructure workers are not required to self-quarantine for up to 90 days after testing positive so long as they do not develop symptoms again. - (d) All unvaccinated individuals traveling to Saint Paul Island with will not be allowed to go to the Aleut Community Store, US Post Office, Bulk Sale, City Cashier Office, and other public facilities that may be open to the general public until they have successfully completed the 10-day self-quarantine period. - (e) All individuals who develop a cough or shortness of breath, or at least two of the following: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell (collectively "Symptoms") while in Saint Paul Island are required to stay home except to seek and obtain medical care. - (f) The City shall use Table 1 of the Alaska Section of Epidemiology's Guidance for COVID-19 Disease Testing in Alaska to determine testing and quarantine for for persons, outside of a healthcare setting, exposed to COVID-19, by vaccination status. - (g) The City shall use Table 2 of the Alaska Section of Epidemiology's Guidance for COVID-19 Disease Testing in Alaska to determine options to reduce quarantine period for close contacts.